allmaps/allmaps/packages/render/README.md

 #### getCachedTiles

-Get the tiles in this cache whose caching has completed I.e. their fetching is completed and image bitmap is created
+Get the tiles in this cache whose caching has completed

 Returns **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)<[CacheableTile](#cacheabletile)>**&#x20;

 #### getTileUrls

-Get the urls of all tiles in this cache
+Get the URLs of all tiles in this cache

 Returns **IterableIterator<[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)>**&#x20;

-#### requestFetcableMapTiles
+#### requestFetchableMapTiles

 Process the request for new tiles to be added to this cache